jakeread/tinynets/circuit/README.md

-# Ethernet Killer Switch
+# A Router for TinyNet

 ## Why

-This board is for switching UART signals in tinynet.
+This is board for switching UART signals in TinyNet.
 I wanted to keep some track of what I was doing, while I was doing it.
 So here it is.

 Originally, I had developed a switch on the XMEGA platform.
-I wanted to get into something a bit heavier duty, as I thought a really neat trick would be to out-perform switched ethernet, outright (for embedded systems, not for datacenters).
+I wanted to get into something a bit heavier duty, as I thought a really neat trick would be to out-perform switched ethernet, outright (for network control systems, not for datacenters).
 I think that in ARM chips there was enough speed to do this.
-As max.
-UART bitrate is a function, I went straight to the 300MHz ATSAMx70 chips (M7 cores).
+Maximum UART bitrate is a function of the core clock speed (and in this case, the peripheral clock speed).
+I went straight to the 300MHz ATSAMx70 chips (M7 cores).

 Now, being more prudent I would do some tests with these chips first, but I'm not going to.
 This is foolish, I know that.
 Max UART on the ATSAMS70 is clk/16, so 18.75Mbps.
-It's not huge, but it's fast enough for realtime small messages on small systems.
+It's not huge (relative ethernet), but it's fast enough for realtime small messages on small systems.
 In any case, I think the question is about system architecture more than it is about outright performance at this point.

 I also think that, for pure switching, an FPGA or PSOC would be a better answer.
 It probably is.
+I want to experiment with those during Networks week in [how to make](http://fab.cba.mit.edu/classes/863.17/CBA/people/jakeread/).

-I also want my network switches to double-duty as motor controllers, sensor interfaces, etc - do general embedded-stuff.
+However, I also want my network switches to double-duty as motor controllers, sensor interfaces, etc - do general embedded-stuff.
 In another world, where infinite time exists, I would put FPGAs on board with a processor.
 With the FPGA comes a chance to invent a whole new PHY - w/ 'co-clocking' and auto-maxing bitrates, which is something I am still really interested in implementing, but there are also machines to build.
 I leave that experiment for another bench.

 ## The Chip

-Here are my notes from selecting a chip for the getting-down:

-# SAM Selection
+First order was picking the right Microcontroller for the job.
+I want a lot of things, and I expect this chip to become the heart of *much* of the work I'll do during the next two years, so the datasheet stakes have never been so high.

-- Want a chip with:
+**I want a chip with: **
  - 5+ uarts
  - Big Clock Speed
+ - DMA (direct memory access - peripherals write right into memory)
+ - PWM's
- - tite DMA
+ - ADC's
- - prgmemable
+ - I2C
- - probably M4
+ - SPI
+ - PIO (parallel input / output) is really exciting for communication

-# M7's
+##### M7's

-## SAM E

-## SAM S

-## SAM V71
- - mega, ultra, $10
+I ended up looking through Atmel's M4 and M7 Series of chips.
+These seem reasonably priced (actually cheap relative STM's).
+They're ARM, so the toolchain should be friendly to others.
+The M7's have a 300MHz clock that I'm getting childishly excited about.

+My one issue is that they are a bit too fancy, and don't have exactly the peripherals I want.
+The XMEGAs have like 12 UARTS etc, the M7's max out at 5, even with 144 pins.

+I can also tell that programming these is going to be ... well ... less straightforward.

-## GO FOR
+##### GO FOR
  - ATSAME70 - series - or ATSAMS70
   - E70 is 'industrial' - and S70 lacks an Ethernet Phy, but seems like it's way more popular...
  - oodles of peripherals